Plant FAQs: Kummerowia Striata – Japanese Clover – Common Lespedeza

 What Is Kummerowia Striata?

-Kummerowia Striata, also known as Japanese Clover or Common Lespedeza, is a low-growing legume that’s often found in lawns and pastures.
+Kummerowia Striata, also known as Japanese Clover or Common Lespedeza, belong to the Fabaceae family, is a low-growing legume that’s often found in lawns and pastures.
 It’s native to Asia but has become a common weed in many parts of the world, especially in the southeastern United States.
 The plant has small, trifoliate leaves and produces tiny pink or purple flowers in late summer.
 Although it’s considered a forage plant in some areas, many gardeners view it as a weed because of its ability to spread rapidly and crowd out desirable grasses.

 How To Identify Kummerowia Striata?